 At the 1954 24 Hours of LeMans the 100-4 factory race cars, which were then “LeMans” prototypes, gave a fantastic performance winning second in class and 12th overall.
 An astounding achievement for such a young company.
 It was decided then that for 1955 and 1956 a special edition of the 100-4, the 100M, would be built with only 640 factory units realized during the production run.
 As such, owners of standard 100-4’s who could not get their hands on the factory built cars went back to the dealer for the “M Modification” and upgrades.
 This included a louvered bonnet, special aluminum cold air box, special cam, tuned carburetors, and ignition amongst other subtleties.

-Available for purchase is a dealer prepared 1956 Austin Healey 100M, chassis number BN2L230263, engine number 1B230263, showcasing a beautiful restoration and M-Conversion by the marque specialist at Ragtops and Roadsters of Sellersville, Pennsylvania.
+Available for purchase is this 1956 Austin Healey 100-4, converted to LeMans Specification, chassis number BN2L230263, engine number 1B230263, showcasing a beautiful restoration and M-Conversion by the marque specialist at Ragtops and Roadsters of Sellersville, Pennsylvania.
 The restoration was finished in February of 2013, having been well maintained and serviced since.
 The BMIHT Certificate denotes this example’s date of build on January 3, 1956 and scheduled to be delivered to dealer in Paris, France.
 The factory fitted equipment consisted of a laminated windscreen, heater, and Duplo headlights.

 The two-tone Old English White exterior with Black coves and red pinstripe bisecting the two is quite the color combination.
 The paint has aged well, lacking any serious inconsistencies in its finish.
 Upon close inspection, one will note several minor touch ups at the tops of each windscreen pillar.
 This most likely occurred from putting the soft top up and down as they can be a bit trick to properly latch.
 The chrome-wear on this example is polished and free of significant pitting, in need of no attention.